mrcavalcanti/mosaicoo/docs/sources/panels/working-with-panels/add-panel.md

 1. In the Visualization list, select a visualization type.

-   Grafana displays a preview of your query results with the visualization applied.
+   Mosaicoo displays a preview of your query results with the visualization applied.

    ![](/static/img/docs/panel-editor/select-visualization-8-0.png)